Caps, Gowns, Cords, and More

 A graduation stole is a decorative vestment in the form of a long wide piece of cloth worn over both shoulders and is an optional regalia piece.
 The standard stole is embroidered with class year and the PSU seal and may be worn by any graduate.
 Students may customize their stole with embroidered emblems or text that are representative of their PSU experience.
 Emblems and preset text may represent membership in University-recognized student organizations or University programs.

 Official PSU Stoles may be purchased and customized on the official PSU stole builder website.
-Orders must be placed by March 31st.
+Orders must be placed by March 10, 2023.
+If you order your custom stole by March 1, 2023, you will receive free shipping.
 The Bookstore has a limited number of non-customized stoles available.
 Students may email the University Bookstore at firstname.lastname@example.org to inquire about availability.

 Green and white tassels will distinguish honors graduates.
 Seniors eligible for honors will be noted on the official bookstore list and given a green and white tassel when they are issued their cap and gown.